 What should I expect a good quality clear Iridite coating to look like?

 I am a mechanical engineer doing some electronic packaging.
-I'm working with some some raw aluminum electronics enclosures and am considering applying a clear Iridite per Mil-C-5541 [link by ed. to spec at TechStreet], class 3 for appearance only (dont need environmental protection).
+I'm working with some some raw aluminum electronics enclosures and am considering applying a clear Iridite per Mil-C-5541 [link is to free spec at Defense Logistics Agency, dla.mil], class 3 for appearance only (dont need environmental protection).
 I don't have a lot of experience with conversion coatings, and have previously used Iridite only on connectors, where I sometimes observed a rainbow effect of color gradations in the final result.Fred White

 - Columbia, Maryland, USA